sinanseslikaya/most_active_cookie/README.md

 A command line program written in **Python3** to process log files with cookies and timestamps to return the most active cookie.

+An example csv file is provided.

 ### Directions:
 To run the script, you must first have a recent version of Python3 installed.

 `python3 most_active_cookie.py filename.csv`

-To run with the date option, which returns the most active cookie on a specific day use
+To run with the date option, which returns the most active cookie on a specific day use:

 `python3 most_active_cookie.py filename.csv -d yyyy-mm-dd`